 The most important types of toroidal confinement systems are

 - Laser-based Inertial Confinement

-The core of the fuel can be compressed to 1000 times its liquid density giving it conditions suitable for fusion to occur.
-The released energy heats up the surrounding fuel which may undergo fusion because of ignition.
+The core of the fuel can be compressed to 1000 times its liquid density, making conditions suitable for fusion.
+The released energy heats the surrounding fuel, which may undergo fusion because of ignition.

 A different concept called the Z-pinch (zeta pinch) uses an electrical current in a plasma that is strong enough to generate X-rays.
 It compresses a tiny D-T fuel cylinder.

 MTF is also known as magneto-inertial fusion.
 It is a pulsed approach to fusion.
-This approach is a combination of the compressional heating of inertial confinement fusion along with the magnetically reduced thermal transport as well as magnetically amplified alpha heating of magnetic confinement fusion.
+This approach combines the compressional heating of inertial confinement fusion and the magnetically reduced thermal transport and magnetically amplified alpha heating of magnetic confinement fusion.

 Currently, a range of MTF systems is being experimented with.
 They use a magnetic field to confine plasma with compressional heating arranged by laser, electromagnetic or mechanical liner implosion.

-This combined approach allows you to work with shorter plasma confinement time in comparison to what is required for magnetic confinement.
+This combined approach allows you to work with shorter plasma confinement time than what is required for magnetic confinement.
 It reduces the requirement of stabilizing the plasma for a long time.

 Hybrid nuclear fusion refers to a process where fusion is combined with fission.
-In this fusion, the blanket surrounding its core is a subcritical fission reactor.
+This fusion’s blanket surrounding its core is a subcritical fission reactor.
 The fusion reaction works as a source of neutrons for the blanket.

 Benefits and Challenges of Nuclear Fusion